EvanGibbs717/EvanGibbs717/README.md

 Hello!
 I am Evan Gibbs - a mathematics student at York College of Pennsylvania.
 I am interested in mathematical biology, and I want to use mathematics to both understand and better this world.
-In particular, I enjoy mathematical ecology, focusing on ties to conservation, managmement strategies, as well epidemiology.
+In particular, I enjoy mathematical ecology, focusing on ties to conservation, management strategies, as well as epidemiology.
 I also enjoy learning various forms of pure mathematics including geometry, topology, analysis, and combinatorics.

 Current (and Prior) Research Projects and Interests:
 1. Optimal Control for Dengue Prevention by Biological Mosquito Control (Current)